Body Positive Mom E-Course

 Do you want to eat the foods you truly enjoy without the guilt?

-Over the course of my 12-week long online course called, Body Positive Mom, I help moms with young kids learn how to eat without guilt, while showing them how to develop a life changing positive mindset with food and their body size by using proven effective skills from cognitive behavioral therapy.
+In my e-course called, Body Positive Mom, I help moms with young kids learn how to eat without guilt, while showing them how to develop a life changing positive mindset with food and their body size by using proven effective skills from cognitive behavioral therapy.

 Let's break that down...

 1. Cognitive- How you THINK = Your thoughts, beliefs and emotions